 There are a number of state, federal and international laws protecting the privacy and security of health information and personal data.
 As part of the American Recovery and Reinvestment Act of 2009, or ARRA, Congress amended the privacy and security provisions of the Health Insurance Portability and Accountability Act, or HIPAA.
 HIPAA imposes limitations on the use and disclosure of an individual's healthcare information by healthcare providers, healthcare clearinghouses, and health insurance plans, collectively referred to as covered entities, and also grants individuals rights with respect to their health information.
-HIPAA also imposes compliance obligations and corresponding penalties for non-compliance on individual's health information under HIPAA and extended enforcement authority to state attorneys general.
-As amended by ARRA and subsequently by the final onnibus rule adopted in 2013, or Final Omnibus Rule, HIPAA also imposes notification requirements on covered entities in the event that certain health information has been inappropriately accessed or disclosed: notification requirements, to individuals, federal regulators, and in some cases, notification to local and national media.
-Notification is not required under HIPAA if the health information fast been disclosed: notification requirements, studards develoed by the U.S. Department of Health and Human Services, or HHS.
-May state laws impose significant data security requirements, such as encryption or mandatory contractual terms to ensure ongoing protected by HIPAA.
-Many state laws impose additional compliance requirements on exercise of additional compliance requirements of personal information.
-Activities outside of the United States implicable privacy and addate protection standards deveurity requirements and generate additional risks of enforcement for non-compliance.
-We may be required to expend significant capital and other resources to ensure ongoing compliance with applicable privacy and data security requirements and generate additional r
+HIPAA also imposes compliance obligations and corresponding penalties for non-compliance on individuals and entities that provide services to healthcare providers and other covered entities, collectively referred to as business associates.
+ARRA also made significant increases in the penalties for improper use or disclosure of an individual's health information under HIPAA and extended enforcement authority to state attorneys general.
+As amended by ARRA and subsequently by the final omnibus rule adopted in 2013, or Final Omnibus Rule, HIPAA also imposes notification requirements on covered entities in the event that certain health information has been inappropriately accessed or disclosed: notification requirements to individuals, federal regulators, and in some cases, notification to local and national media.
+Notification is not required under HIPAA if the health information that is improperly used or disclosed is deemed secured in accordance with encryption or other standards developed by the U.S. Department of Health and Human Services, or HHS.
+Most states have laws requiring notification of affected individuals and/or state regulators in the event of a breach of personal information, which is a broader class of information than the health information protected by HIPAA.
+Many state laws impose significant data security requirements, such as encryption or mandatory contractual terms to ensure ongoing protection of personal information.
+Activities outside of the United States implicate local and national data protection standards, impose additional compliance requirements and generate additional risks of enforcement for non-compliance.
+We may be required to expend significant capital and other resources to ensure ongoing compliance with applicable privacy and data security laws, to protect against security breaches and hackers or to alleviate problems caused by such breaches.